Indian Academy of Sciences: Publications

 The first issue of the Academy Proceedings appeared in two sections in July 1934.
-They were split into two in July 1935 - one part devoted to physical sciences and the other to life sciences.
+They were split into two in July 1935 – one part devoted to physical sciences and the other to life sciences.
 In 1973 the Academy's publications were further split into several journals aimed as specific scientific disciplines.

+Since 1978 the Academy has published a monthly research journal called Sādhanā — Academy Proceedings in Engineering Sciences.
+The journal covers all branches of Engineering Science.
+Sādhanā is distributed in print outside India and online worldwide by Springer.

-The Academy publishes a monthly journal called Resonance since January 1996.
+Since 1996 the Academy has published a monthly journal called Resonance – Journal of Science Education.
 Aimed generally at undergraduates, it also contains some material for junior and senior academic levels.
 Each issue focuses on the life and work of a famous scientist.
 It incorporates articles reviewing new books and classics.
-The Editorial Board comprises 40 scientists from across the country.

-The Academy also publishes a monthly research journal called Sadhana - Academy Proceedings in Engineering Sciences since 1978.
-The journal covers all branches of Engineering Science.
-Sadhana is distributed in print outside India and online worldwide by Springer.

-The Academy publishes 12 Journal, viz., Resonance – Journal of Science Education, Journal of Biosciences, Journal of Astrophysics and Astronomy, Journal of Genetics, Journal of Earth System and Science, Sadhana – Academy Proceedings in Engineering Sciences, Pramana – Journal of Physics, Proceedings of Mathematical Sciences, Journal of Chemical Sciences, Bulletin of Material Science, DIALOGUE: Science, Scientists, and Society, and Indian Academy of Sciences Conference Series.
+The Academy publishes 12 Journals, viz., Resonance, Journal of Biosciences, Journal of Astrophysics and Astronomy, Journal of Genetics, Journal of Earth System Science, Sādhanā, Pramana – Journal of Physics, Proceedings of Mathematical Sciences, Journal of Chemical Sciences, Bulletin of Materials Science, DIALOGUE: Science, Scientists, and Society, and Indian Academy of Sciences Conference Series.